 Cake

-- Preheat the oven to 325 degrees F. Grease an 8x8-inch square pan with nonstick baking spray.
-Place a piece of parchment paper in the bottom of the pan and coat with cooking spray.
+- Preheat the oven to 325 degrees F. Grease a 9x13 pan with nonstick baking spray.

 - In a medium saucepan, add butter and stout beer.
 Place over medium heat until the butter is melted.
 Remove from heat.

-- Pour the hot mixture into a medium mixing bowl.
+- Pour the hot mixture into a medium mixing bowl and add the cocoa powder.
+Whisk thoroughly until smooth.

-- Add the egg mixture into the bowl with the melted butter/beer mixture.
+- Add the eggs, vanilla, and sour cream into the bowl with the melted butter/beer mixture.
 Whisk until combined.

 - In a separate bowl, add the flour, baking soda, salt, and sugar.
-Whisk until the dry ingredients are evenly distributed and any lumps are gone.
+Whisk until the ingredients are evenly distributed.

 - Pour the wet ingredients into the bowl of dry ingredients.
 Whisk until incorporated.

 - Pour into the prepared baking pan.
-Place in the preheated oven and bake for 55 to 60 minutes or until a toothpick inserted in the center of the cake comes out clean or with moist crumbs.
-Let the cake cool for 10 minutes in the pan and turn out onto a cooling rack.
+Place in the preheated oven and bake for 38 to 43 minutes or until a toothpick inserted in the center of the cake comes out clean or with moist crumbs.
+Let the cake cool to room temperature before frosting it.

 Frosting

-- In a large bowl, add the butter.
+- In a large bowl, add the butter and peanut butter.
 Beat on medium speed with a hand mixer until smooth and creamy.

-- Store in a cake container for up to 4 days.
+- Store in a cake container at room temperature for up to 5 days.

 Nutrition